History of Calvary Chapel Lebanon

 The opportunity was made known to the Fellowship and within three weeks, God provided all the funds to purchase the building debt-free – a true miracle of God.

-In the fall of 2011, Calvary Chapel Lebanon began a partnership with Lebanon Valley Youth for Christ whereby YFC began using the lower level of the facility for their weekday children and youth program.
+In the fall of 2012, Calvary Chapel Lebanon began a partnership with Lebanon Valley Youth for Christ whereby YFC began using the lower level of the facility for their weekday children and youth programs.